WAGABOX®, an innovative landfill gas recovery solution

 • A biogas difficult to upgrade

-Lanfill gas is a complex mixture made of methane, carbon dioxide, air (oxygen and nitrogen), and impurities.
+Landfill gas is a complex mixture made of methane, carbon dioxide, air (oxygen and nitrogen), and impurities.
 Recovering the methane is extremely challenging due to the air in the gas.
 In addition, the gas composition and flow rate are highly variable and unpredictable: methane concentration may fluctuate daily because of weather conditions (temperature, humidity).

 The biogas upgrading systems used for anaerobic digestion plants (that produce biomethane from agricultural or agro-industrial waste) are inefficient.
 Therefore, most landfills simply release their gas into the atmosphere or flare it avoid greenhouse gas emissions.

 Landfill gas may also be burned in Combined Heat and Power (CHP) plants.
-However, the energy yields is low and the heat is rarely usable as landfills are generally far from urban area.
+However, the energy yield is low and the heat is rarely usable as landfills are generally far from urban areas.